mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 At the top of the sidebar, the translator can access Pontoon’s [search and string filters](search_filters.md).

-Note that the sidebar toggles between the strings and the editing space when in the in-context editor.
+Note that the sidebar toggles between the strings and the editing space when using the in-context editor.

 ### Translation workspace